aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     Likely cause based on the information given by Python:
         You wrote the expression
             len('a') = 3
-        where len('a'), on the left hand-side of the equal sign, either is or includes a function call and is not simply the name of a variable.
+        where len('a'), on the left-hand side of the equal sign, either is or includes a function call and is not simply the name of a variable.